prasanthgajula08/SMDM_Project/README.md

 ## Notes
 * The number of tweets on which the website is gonna perform sentiment analysis is set to 100000 by default.
 * To change that number you need to manually go to SMDM_Project/Twitter_Review/WebScraper/views.py and replace the number 100000 (on line numbers 126 and 147) with whatever number you wish to perform analysis on.
+* All the setup instructions are for windows operating system.
+* For better viewing experience of the webpage set scale to 100% in your system display settings.

 ## Runtime
 * For 100000 tweets collected it takes approximately 18 mins